ollipal/botafar/docs/source/raspi.md

 sudo apt install python3-pip -y
 ```

-Also, on you need to have [libSRTP](https://github.com/cisco/libsrtp) and the other related network dependencies installed:
+Also, on you need to have [libSRTP](https://github.com/cisco/libsrtp) and other related network dependencies installed:

 ```
 sudo apt install libnss3 libnspr4 libsrtp2-1 -y